soodoku/wait/README.md

 ![75th Percentile Wait Times](figs/dmv_75_percentile_wait_by_field_office.png)

 Plotting the 25th percentile provides a different view.
 The median of the 25th percentile is around 2 minutes.
-This suggests that the offices are likely overstaffed for 25% of the hours as a 2 minute turnaround time means that many people are getting served as soon as they get in, which suggests that some of the officials are likely waiting while people pour in.
+This suggests that the offices are plausibly overstaffed for 25% of the hours as a 2 minute turnaround time means that many people are getting served as soon as they get in, which suggests that some of the officials are likely waiting while people pour in.
 The short turnaround times could be explained by advanced reservations but you have to pair the data above to get at what percentage of people are likely using the advanced reservation system.
 (There is of course the possibility that people who use advanced reservation system book during certain times more often.)
 The larger question is about staffing and about what the optimal staffing levels should look like if say the objective was to reduce wait time given fixed resources (and then plausibly expand it in a way that prices people's time appropriately so that we are increasing welfare.
 A [recent paper](http://s3.amazonaws.com/fieldexperiments-papers2/papers/00720.pdf) suggests Value of Time at about $19/hr with variation across cities.)

+the problem of over or understaffing depends on how many customers each location is serving, right?
+E.g. wait time might be 10 minutes in one area on a given hour on a given day, but if one DMV services 100 people in that time and another services 1000, you might say that impact of staffing is 10x impactful in terms of time saved in the second case.

+minimum required staffing -
+It might be the case that a lot of DMVs that have 25 percentile wait times under say 5 min are already minimally staffed (i.e. they have one person there who can help during those hours)…could be totally wrong on this, but I’d think in some of the smaller field officers this could be the case.
+In that case, they wouldn’t be overstaffed, but optimally staffed.

 Note that by publishing data on wait times, it is likely that CA DMV is already smoothing demand without changing staffing though it is not an optimal way of doing it as there is a concern that the shortest published wait times may see a stampede.